kpalf/dockerfiles/apamacore-raspian_armv7hf/README.md

 You will also see tags for Apama Core on CentOS for amd64 (default), and for Windows Server version 1709 Nano Server (amd64) base images, so please be careful.

-For example, for the Raspian (ARMv7hf) base initially there will be the following tagged image that you can pull with the following command:
+For example, for the Raspbian (ARMv7hf) base initially there will be the following tagged image that you can pull with the following command:
 ```
-docker pull kpalf/apamacore:10.1.0.5_raspian_armv7hf
+docker pull kpalf/apamacore:10.1.0.5_raspbian_armv7hf
 ```

 ## Unofficial